TylerGillson/viya-3.4-custom-authorization/README.md

 # Viya 3.4 Custom Authorization
 A collection of scripts for generating custom authorization groups in SAS Viya 3.4.
+Read the full documentation <a href=https://viya-34-custom-authorization.readthedocs.io/en/latest/>here</a>.

 # Overview
 The generate_custom_authorization_groups.py script authorizes itself with a SAS Viya services node, then proceeds to programmatically generate custom Viya groups based on the contents of a custom group definition file.
 The group definition file's path is saved in config.py, but can also be specified at the command line.